The Lambda 1405 at the $SU(3)$ point in lattice QCD: Calculation details and lattice setup

 \section{Calculation details and lattice setup}

-Our measurements are performed in gauge configurations generated by the CLS collaboration \cite{Horz:2020zvv}.
-These gauges are generated with a Clover-Wilson action with $N_f = 2+1$ dynamical fermions with $m_u=m_d=m_s$ the details are given in Table~\ref{table:latt_params} .
-The lattice spacing is $a\approx 0.086\text{fm}$, $V=48^{3}\times 96$ and $m_\pi L \approx 14.5$ which is very large and allows us to have the exponentially suppressed finite volume effects under control.
+Our measurements are performed in gauge configurations generated by the CLS collaboration \cite{Horz:2020zvv,BaryonScattering:2025ziz}.
+These gauges are generated with a Clover-Wilson action with $N_f = 2+1$ dynamical fermions with $m_u=m_d=m_s$.
+The lattice spacing is $a\approx 0.086\text{fm}$, $V=48^{3}\times 96$ and $m_\pi L \approx 14.5$, see Table~\ref{table:latt_params} which is very large and allows us to have the exponentially suppressed finite volume effects under control.
 In total for this work we have used 400 gauge configurations.

 In the calculation of the correlation functions, the presence of quark and antiquark operators of the same flavor in the same timeslice will lead to all to all propagators.
 For their calculation we use the well established method of distillation \cite{HadronSpectrum:2009krc}.
 Distillation is a smearing of the quark fields using a truncated space of eigenvectors of the Laplace operator defined on the lattice.
 The truncation is possible because the higher modes are exponentially suppressed.
 For the calculations in this work we used a Laplacian subspace spanned by $N_e = 100$ eigenvectors.